Dr. Robert Rogan, Exceptional Modern Artist, Professor, and Mentor: Photos of His Art

-My husband credits his great uncle Bob with first introducing him to art and cultivating his interest in art appreciation.
+My husband credits his great uncle by introducing him to art and cultivating his interest in art appreciation.

-Because of Bob's genuine enthusiasm as well as knowledge of the subject matter, artistic creations came alive in my husband's mind and were no longer merely static canvasses of color adorning walls but became something much more.
-Each and every piece told a story no matter which art medium was utilized.
+Because of Bob's genuine enthusiasm and knowledge of the subject matter, artistic creations came alive in my husband's mind and were no longer merely static canvasses of color adorning walls but became something much more.
+Each piece told a story no matter which art medium was on view.

 Different Styles of Painting